Birth Name: | Henrietta Wilfrida Avern |

 Nationality: | British |

-Henrietta Wilfrida "Frida" Leakey (née Avern; 1902 – 19 August 1993), also known as H. Wilfrida Leakey, was a British teacher who discovered a gorge that was named FLK or "Frida Leakey Korongo".
+Henrietta Wilfrida "Frida" Leakey (née Avern; 1902 – 19 August 1993), also known as H. Wilfrida Leakey, was a British teacher and archaeological illustrator who discovered a gorge that was named FLK or "Frida Leakey Korongo".
 The gorge was the site of ancient stone tools and important human fossil discoveries.
 Leakey was the first wife of paleoanthropologist and archaeologist Louis Leakey.
-She became a leader in the Women's Institute and a County Councillor.
+She later became a leader in the Women's Institute and a County Councillor in Cambridgeshire.

 She was born in 1902 and her father, Henry Averne, sold cork in Reigate in Surrey.
 She attended the Sorbonne before going on to Newnham College in Cambridge.
-She then went to Kent where she worked teaching French at Benenden School.[1]
+She then went to Kent where she worked teaching French at Benenden School in Tunbridge Wells.[1]

-She married Louis Leakey and their first child was a daughter Priscilla Muthoni Leakey.[1]
+She married paleoanthropologist Louis Leakey in 1928 and their first child was a daughter Priscilla Muthoni Leakey.[1]
+Frida used an inheritance to purchase a large brick house in Girton, which the family named "The Close".

-She learnt how to construct archaeological illustrations and it is her illustrations that are included in "The Stone Age Cultures of Kenya Colony"[2] published by her husband in 1931.
-The book describes excavations in 1926–7 and 1928–9.[3]
+She participated in digs in East Africa[2] and learnt how to construct archaeological illustrations during fieldwork.
+It is her illustrations that are included in "The Stone Age Cultures of Kenya Colony"[3] published by her husband in 1931.
+The book describes their excavations in 1926–7 and 1928–9.[4]

-Her husband's behaviour was criticised by family and friends when he left her just after the birth of their son Colin in December 1933.
-In 1936, she divorced him for his infidelity and he quickly married Mary Leakey.[4]
+Her husband's behaviour was criticised by both Nairobi society and his family and friends when he left her just after the birth of their son Colin in December 1933.[5]
+She had suffered with severe morning sickness throughout the pregnancy and had been unable to work on the illustrations for Louis's second book, Adam's Ancestors.
+Louis recruited Mary Nichol to work on the illustrations and their collaboration turned into an affair.
+In 1936, Frida divorced Louis for his infidelity[6] and he quickly married Mary.[7]
 Frida, her son, and her daughter went to live in Cambridge.
-Colin did not see his father again until he was 19.[5]
+Colin did not see his father again until he was 19.[8]

-During the war she organised billeting at Girton College.
+During the Second World War she organised billeting at Girton College.
 She was elected chair of the Women's Institute in Cambridgeshire and she was elected as an independent county councillor for Cambridgeshire.[1]